Simply Wander

 Without fresh water to dilute these smaller lakes, a higher concentration of salt is left behind during evaporation.
 This results in prime conditions for the pink bacteria to flourish.

-While the idea of swimming in bacteria and algae may make you squeamish, it is actually safe to swim in Utah’s pink lake.
+While the idea of swimming in bacteria and algae may make you squeamish, it is supposedly safe to swim in the lake.

 Granted, you wouldn’t want to fully submerge yourself and actually swim in the water.
 You’ll definitely want to avoid getting any salt water in your eyes.